Rude Q&A

 As you can see, there are clearly a lot of overlaps between the MSE Framework and the conceptualization of Brahman.

-One can also argue that our effort of trying to recognize our and the universe’s inherent 6CED Tendencies and live in alignment with them is similar to the aforementioned idea of aligning with the Brahman.
+One can also argue that our effort of trying to recognize our and the universe’s inherent 6CED Tendencies and live in alignment with them is similar to the aforementioned idea of aligning with Brahman.

 Where we differ is more in the details.
 There is no discussion of the 6CED Tendencies or anything like that in Vedic philosophy.
 This may just be a result of the fact that very little of the scientific knowledge that we know today was known at the time the Vedic ideas were developed, or it could be that their approach is based more on introspection and meditation rather than experimentation in the physical world.